 When you approach your toddler as an adult, they will understand and feel that, and they will try to explain why they are feeling angry or sad.

 Spending time with your kids is the best way to minimize tantrums.
 We all want attention, and children crave and need it.
 You are their parent, and you are the most important person in their lives.
 They see you as their support, guidance, and guardian, and they want to know they have your undivided attention.

-Between house chores, a full-time job, and everything else, it can be difficult to spend as much time as you want with your little ones, but when you do, you need to be as present as possible.
-Don’t look at your phone, don’t ignore them, and just be there for them.
-Think of new games to play with them, tell them a story, or just go out on a walk with them.
+Between house chores, a full-time job, and everything else, it can be difficult to spend as much time as you want with your little ones, but you need to be as present as possible when you do.
+Don’t look at your phone, don’t ignore them, and be there for them.
+Think of new games to play with them, tell them a story, or go out on a walk with them.

 Children throw tantrums when they feel they are not being heard

-Know that your child is more likely to be angry, sad, or throw a tantrum when they are feeling like they are not being noticed or heard.
-Just because they are young, does not mean they don’t have feelings, questions, or curiosity.
+Know that your child is more likely to be angry, sad, or throw a tantrum when feeling like they are not being noticed or heard.
+Just because they are young does not mean they don’t have feelings, questions, or curiosity.